KalyanasGitRepo/PegaOnKubernetes/README.md

 ### Install Helm Charts

 10. Run the script ".\Scripts\3.
 Helm Charts Installation.ps1".
-This scripts performs the following tasks.
+This script performs the following tasks.

                 a.
 Installs chocolatey